UMR-CNRM/snowtools/doc/source/misc/install.rst

 .. admonition:: Special case of insallation on Meteo-France sxcen and HPC machines

-   For CEN staff, on sxcen and HPC, we recommend you not to clone the repository directly but to synchronize with the code already present on your PC by using the ``put`` tool.
+   On sxcen and HPC, we recommend you not to clone the repository directly but to synchronize with the code already present on your PC by using the ``put`` tool.
 To do so, run this command **on your PC** :

     .. code-block:: bash

         # For Belenos
-        $SNOWTOOLS_CEN/cenutils/put snowtools belenos
+        cenutils/put snowtools belenos

         # For SXCEN
-        $SNOWTOOLS_CEN/cenutils/put snowtools sxcen
+        cenutils/put snowtools sxcen

 .. warning::